MrTortoise/ChristmasKata2018/Readme.md

 harness.
 So we have the extremities of a system, no idea about how it is really used and hooked up but a requirement to make a change.

-Its almost like you just joined a scrum team at 'Faceless Corp'.g
+Its almost like you just joined a scrum team at 'Faceless Corp' - Merry Christmas

 ## Integration informatioon
 The part of the process we have been made aware of though is that there